jsenkiw/netlab/wsl/README.md

 <...>
 :wq
 ```
-Launch the new topology and once is has been deployed check the management IPv4 addresses of the router instances and logon to instance r1.
+Launch the new topology and once is has been deployed check the management IPv4 addresses of the router instances and logon to router instance r1.

 ```
 netlab up